TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Core Infrastructure.md

 # .chart

-.chart is a text-based custom chart format originating from the GH1/2 era.
-It was originally created as an intermediate format, meant to be converted for use in a game, but nowadays it is typically used directly.
+.chart is a text-based custom chart format originating from the GH1/2 era, similar in form to .ini files.<!-- so much so that Feedback Editor actually uses a .ini parser to parse them lol --> It was originally created as an intermediate format, meant to be converted for use in a game, but nowadays it is typically used directly.

 This document lays out the core infrastructure of the .chart format.
 To keep these docs easily extensible, specifications for different game/instrument types will go in separate documents, and only the base infrastruture will be detailed here.

+Note that the usage of C-style comments in examples throughout these documents is not reflective of the actual format.
+Comments are not allowed in actual .chart files.

 ## Table of Contents